Sean Newcomb: Los Angeles Angels

 Newcomb was considered a top prospect for the 2014 Major League Baseball draft.
 He was drafted in the first round, 15th overall, by the Los Angeles Angels of Anaheim.
 He signed with the Angels, receiving a $2,518,000 signing bonus.
-Newcomb was assigned to the Single–A Burlington Bees and later, in 2015, promoted to the Double–A Arkansas Travelers, where he ended his first full season in professional baseball; he had a combined 2.38 ERA across 3 levels.
-Finishing 2nd in minor league baseball with 168 strikeouts.
+Newcomb split his professional 2014 play between rookie ball and the Single–A Burlington Bees.
+The following year he began in lower A ball, was promoted to higher A, and by the end of July had already found himself with the Double–A Arkansas Travelers, barely over a year after he was drafted.
+He ended his first full season in professional baseball with a combined 2.38 ERA across 3 levels, finishing 2nd in minor league baseball with a total of 168 strikeouts.

 Atlanta Braves

 On November 12, 2015, the Angels traded Newcomb, Erick Aybar, Chris Ellis, and cash considerations to the Atlanta Braves for Andrelton Simmons and José Briceño.
-The Braves invited Newcomb to spring training and he spent the 2016 season with the Double–A Mississippi Braves.
+The Braves invited Newcomb to spring training, ultimately sending him back to Double–A, where he spent the 2016 season with the Mississippi Braves.
 While pitching in the Southern League, he posted 4.6 walks per nine innings with a 3.86 ERA.

-Newcomb was invited to spring training for the second time at the start of the 2017 season.
+Newcomb was again invited to spring training ahead of the 2017 season.
 He started the season with the Gwinnett Braves of the Triple–A International League.
 Newcomb pitched to a 2.97 ERA in 54 2/3 innings, alongside 74 strikeouts and 33 walks prior to his first promotion to the major leagues.
-He made his major league debut on June 10, 2017, for the Braves at SunTrust Park against the New York Mets.
-He pitched 6 1/3 innings, allowing four hits and one unearned run with seven strikeouts.
+He made his major league debut for the Braves on June 10, 2017 at SunTrust Park, starting against the New York Mets.
+He pitched 6 1/3 innings, allowing four hits, and the only run he allowed was unearned (due to his own error), to go with seven strikeouts.
+The Mets won the game 6-1 as the Mets teed off on the bullpen late, while Newcomb received a tough luck no decision.
 For the season, he was 4–9 with a 4.32 ERA.

-On July 29, 2018, Newcomb took a no-hitter through 8 2/3 innings until Chris Taylor singled.
-The Braves defeated the Los Angeles Dodgers 4–1.
-During the 2018 season, Newcomb tallied an ERA of 3.91, but struggled over his final fourteen starts, recording a 5.50 ERA in that span.
+2018 saw Newcomb entering as an established member of the rotation for the first time, as he spent the entire year with the major league club.
+On July 29, 2018, he took a no-hitter through 8 2/3 innings until Chris Taylor singled, as the Braves defeated the Los Angeles Dodgers 4–1.
+Newcomb finished the season with a 12-9 record and an ERA of 3.90, but struggled over his final fourteen starts, recording a 5.50 ERA over that span.
+Newcomb also made his first major league postseason appearance in 2018.
+He did not receive a decision in his one post season start or subsequent bullpen appearance, but posted a sterling 1.93 ERA.